megbeckim/PhotosWebSite/README.md

 *Backlog*

+* fix videos (which means support videos!), or else remove them
 * fix portrait/fullscreen on mobile not to have too big a font!
-* fix videos (which means support videos!), or else remove them
 * when returning to the album, make sure to show the last photo looked at
+* updating document title when navigating
 * the drop shadow is _just_ visible when the headers scroll away, which means the top of the picture is never 100% clear
-* send message to web master
-* show map of dive destinations
 * better accessibility for phones (e.g., controls at bottom/center? swipe for next photo?)

 *UX improvements*